-The Canadian Badlands may be home to the largest deposits of dinosaur bones in the world but its scenic landscapes also make it one of the best spots to catch the sunset.
-For a true hike with a view, trek the legendary Horsethief Canyon on the Dinosaur Trail, east of the Red Deer River.
+The Canadian Badlands may be home to the largest deposits of dinosaur bones in the world but its scenic landscapes also make it one of the best spots to watch the sunset.
+For a hike with unforgettable views, trek the legendary Horsethief Canyon on the Dinosaur Trail, east of the Red Deer River.
 Over a century ago, outlaws hid stolen livestock within the colourful layered rocks, giving this geological wonder its distinctive name.
 Set up a camera at the canyon’s rim to capture the full beauty of this stunning site.

 Photo: Robert Postma/plainpictur